 It exposes your words and

-I can breathe my answer in a carrying tone
+I can breathe my answer and it will carry

 Interview with Chiyo Kitahara

-Chiyo Kitahara kindly was available for an interview about her latest work.
+Chiyo Kitahara kindly was available for an interview about her 4th book.

 Anna: The title of your book is composed of Japanese and Portuguese words.
 Why?